World Court sides mostly with Somalia in border dispute with Kenya | Law-Order

 A new boundary drawn by the International Court of Justice was closest to a line proposed by Somalia, attributing to it several offshore oil blocks claimed by Kenya.
 The revised maritime border along the exclusive economic zones for the continental shelves of Somalia and Kenya "achieves and equitable solution", Judge Joan Donoghue said.

 Kenya, which did secure some territory beyond the Somali claim, had failed to prove there was an established sea boundary between the states, which would have given it a greater portion of the disputed territory, the court found.
-"We won the case of our sea which had been captured.
-This victory has not come through little effort..., it came through sacrifice and struggle," Somali Information Minister Osman Abokor Dubbe said on his Facebook page.
+"I thank Allah for ... for the fruit of the long struggle made by the Somalis in preventing Kenya's desire to claim ownership of part of Somalia's sea," Somalia's President Mohamed Abdullahi Mohamed said in a broadcast on his office's Facebook page.

 The ruling came after Nairobi last week said it had revoked recognition of the court's jurisdiction.
 No one for Kenya was officially present either in court or via video link.
 The court has said Kenya's withdrawal is not retroactive and does not affect Tuesday's judgement.